saidsabri010/AFP-2020-PHP-PROJECT-1/Docs/SystemDesign.md

 ## Existing Solution
 In addition to describing the current implementation, you should also walk through a high level example flow to illustrate how users interact with this system and/or how data flow through it.

-A user story is a great way to frame this.
+An user story is a great way to frame this.
 Keep in mind that your system might have different types of users with different use cases.

 ## Proposed Solution